-Solver has created an add-on that solved one of those Google Sheets issues.
+Solver created an add-on that solved one of those Google Sheets issues.
 It mimics the same tool used in Excel and allows users to perform essentially the exact same analyses.
 This is great for the many users who are making the switch from Excel to Google Sheets because it is free, cloud-based, and so easy to share and collaborate with using Google’s unique sharing permission.
 There are also many users, like myself, who work across both programs!
-The ease of being able to switch between programs without having to change the way you operate the features is invaluable for individuals and teams who need to create and share important data.
+The ease of being able to switch between programs without having to change the way you operate features is extremely valuable for individuals and teams who need to create and share important data.

-Who is Using XLMiner Analysis ToolPak?
+Who is using XLMiner Analysis ToolPak?

 Statistical analysis is performed by research scientists, analysists, government organizations, non-profits, and private companies.
 Being able to correctly understand data allows us to make better decisions in finance, investment, production, distribution, scheduling, and more.
 Users are using this add-on to predict flight delays and even optimize professional football scheduling.
 How will you use XLMiner Analysis ToolPak to change the world around you?

-How to Access XLMiner Analysis ToolPak
+How to access XLMiner Analysis ToolPak

-- Open a spreadsheet
+- Open a Google Sheets file

-- Click the add-ons button in the navigation menu
+- Click the Add-ons button in the navigation menu

 - Click the Get add-ons button